Principal - Lesley Welsh

 Key Stage 3 – Curriculum

-The SENCo and Head of Year 7 work closely with our feeder primary schools to ensure that we have the best and most up-to-date information about our students before they join us in September.
+The SENDCo and Head of Houses work closely with our feeder primary schools to ensure that we have the best and most up-to-date information about our students before they join us in September.
 For those students who have additional needs, initial contact is made with parents/carers by one of the Learning Support team.
-We recognise that for some students, periods of transition can be difficult, and for those who require it we offer an extended transition.
-The SENCo will happily attend the annual review of those students in receipt of an Educational Heath Care Plan (EHCP) who are intending to join George Pindar School.
+We recognise that for some students, periods of transition can be difficult, and for those who require it we offer an enhanced transition.
+The SENDCo will happily attend the annual review of those students in receipt of an Educational Heath Care Plan (EHCP) who are intending to join George Pindar School.

 Within the classroom, subject curriculums are differentiated to meet the needs of all our students: opportunities for extra support and stretch and challenge is present in our extended curriculum.

 All students have their reading comprehension tested upon entry to Year 7.
 This is to give an accurate picture of reading ability and to ensure that lessons are accessible for all students.
-Those who require additional support with this skill may work with one of the Learning Support team or be placed upon the Thinking Reading and Fresh Start programme.
+Those who require additional support with this skill may work with one of the Learning Support team or be placed upon the Fresh Start programme or access further Reading Plus sessions.

 Students may be withdrawn from their non-core lessons in KS3 in order to facilitate a programme of intervention and ensure accelerated progress.